Essential Fatty Acids for Vegans

 Fish Sources of Essential Fatty Acids vs. Vegan Sources of Essential Fatty Acids

 While fish sources of essential fatty acids (called EPA or DHA) can be used as-is by the body, plant-based sources have to be converted from ALA to EPA/DHA before they can be used effectively.
 Unfortunately, the body is not always totally effective in converting plant-based fatty acids.
 To ensure that your body is getting the right balance of essential fatty acids, you should discuss your diet with your doctor.
 After all, if you choose to adopt a healthy vegan diet, you want to make sure that your body is getting the best nutrition.
 At 22 Days Nutrition, we know how important it is to have a balanced vegan diet that includes everything our bodies need to run efficiently.
-You'll find essential fatty acid-rich ingredients like nuts, pumpkin seeds, hemp and flax in our vegan bars and vegan protein powder.
+You'll find essential fatty acid-rich ingredients like nuts, pumpkin seeds, hemp and flax in our vegan protein powder.